XDarkPhoenixes/School_District_Analysis/README.md

-### How does replacing the ninth graders' math and reading score affect Thomas Hich School's performance relative to the other schools?
+### How does replacing the ninth graders' math and reading score affect Thomas High School's performance relative to the other schools?

 Originally Thomas High School is not one of the top 5 schools; Replacing the ninth grades' math and reading score make Thomas High School become one of the top five schools.
 It is the second best school based on % Overall Passing.